 To install Audulus as an Audio Unit plugin, download the installer package above.

 The installer package will install the Audio Anit to either a

 ~/Library/Audio/Plug-Ins/Components) or a system-wide

 The Audulus Audio Unit will appear under the manufacturer name "Audulus".
-Both 32-bit and 64-bit versions are included in the plugin.
+The plugin is 64-bit and will not work in 32-bit hosts.

 Audulus.app must be present in the Applications folder for the Audio Unit to work.